Alexmhack/advanced_bootstrap/README.md

 Since our search form is of no use we can put social links in that place using the navbar-nav classes
-To get an scrolling animation in navbar we can add .scrolling-navbar class to .navbar
+To get an scrolling animation in navbar we can add .scrolling-navbar class to .navbar We have added scrolling navbar code from codepen and made some changes in classes.